alistairhendersoninfo/presentation/AI_PPT_Generation_Flow.md

 ---

 ## **Slide Layout Tag Reference Requirement**

 **Before starting Q&A, the user must paste the Slide Layout Tag Table produced by their PPTX analysis script.**

-- This table must list each available layout index, layout name, all placeholders, and a “Tag” column indicating its intended purpose (e.g., Title, ExecutiveSummary, Agenda, Table, SectionBreak, Outro, etc).
+- This table must
+list each available layout index, layout name, all placeholders, and a “Tag” column indicating its intended purpose (e. g., Title, ExecutiveSummary, Agenda, Table, SectionBreak, Outro, etc).

 - Only layouts that have a tag may be selected for slide generation.
 - The AI will map each section (e.g., Executive Summary, Agenda) to the appropriate layout index using this table.
 - If a section does not have a matching tag, the AI must prompt for clarification or for the user to update the tag table.